Clickcease

 Impact On Personal And Professional Life

-A conviction for improper photography can have lasting effects on an individual’s personal and professional life, including:
+A conviction for invasive visual recording can have lasting effects on an individual’s personal and professional life, including:

 • A permanent criminal record